Geraldo Bajrami

-Geraldo Bajrami (born 24 September 1999) is a professional footballer who plays as a centre-back for EFL League Two club Crawley Town on loan from club Burton Albion.
+Geraldo Bajrami (born 24 September 1999) is a professional footballer who plays as a centre-back for Kategoria Superiore club Teuta.

 He came through the youth system at Birmingham City, and made his EFL Championship debut in 2019.
 He spent time on loan at Solihull Moors of the National League in 2020, and was released in 2021.
 After a season with National League North club Kidderminster Harriers, he moved up a division to join Notts County, helped them gain promotion to the Football League, but missed the entire 2023–24 EFL League Two season with injury.
 He joined Burton Albion in 2024.
 Bajrami was born in England to Albanian parents, and has represented Albania at under-21 level.

 Club career

 Early life and youth career

 Bajrami was born in Birmingham in 1999, just two weeks after his Albanian parents left Kosovo because of the war.
 He was raised in the Quinton district and attended Priory School in Edgbaston.
 He had two unsuccessful trials with Birmingham City's Academy before he was accepted at under-14 level, and took up a two-year scholarship in July 2016.
 Academy coach Steve Spooner described him as "quite an unassuming young man but is very much a leader and is very popular with the rest of the players."

 He captained the club's under-18 team that reached the semifinal of the 2017–18 FA Youth Cup, performing well in a defensive partnership with Ryan Stirk against a very strong Chelsea side, and signed his first professional contract, of one year, at the end of the season.
 He went on to captain Birmingham's under-23 team in 2018–19, making 36 appearances over the season, as they finished as runners-up in the Professional Development League northern section and lost out to Leeds United on penalties for the overall title.
 He was offered a two-year deal in March 2019, and signed it in late June.